mgechev/angularjs-in-patterns/README.md

 In the example above we have IIFE (Immediately-Invoked Function Expression), which after being called returns an object, with two methods (`setTitle` and `getTitle`).
 The returned object is being assigned to the `Page` variable.

-In this case the user of the `Page` object does not has direct access to the `title` variable, which is defined inside the local scope of the IIFE.
+In this case the user of the `Page` object doesn't has direct access to the `title` variable, which is defined inside the local scope of the IIFE.

 The module pattern is very useful when defining services in AngularJS.
-Using this pattern we can simulate (and actually have) privacy:
+Using this pattern we can simulate (and actually achieve) privacy:

 ```javascript
 app.factory('foo', function () {